Q.1. Why is reproduction essential for organisms?

 Q.17.
 Examine a few flowers of any cucurbit plant and try to identify the staminate and pistillate flowers.
 Do you know any other plant that bears unisexual flowers?

 Cucurbit plant bears unisexual flowers as these flowers have either the stamen or the pistil.
 The staminate flowers bear bright, yellow coloured petals along with stamens that represent the male reproductive structure.

 On the other hand, the pistillate flowers bear only the pistil that represents the female reproductive structure.

 Other examples of plants that bear unisexual flowers are corn, papaya, cucumber, etc.

-Ques 18: why are offspring of oviparous animals at a greater risk as compared to offspring of viviparous animals?
+Q.18.
+Why are the offspring of oviparous animals at a greater risk as compared to offspring of viviparous animals?

-Ans: Oviparous animals lay eggs outside their body. as a result, the eggs of these animals are under continuous threat from various environmental factors. on the other hand, in viviparous animals, the development of the egg takes place inside the body of the female. hence, the offspring of an egg-laying or oviparous animal is at greater risk as compared to the offspring of a viviparous animal, which gives birth to its young ones.
+On the other hand, in viviparous animals, the development of the egg takes place inside the body of the female.
+Hence, the offspring of an egg-laying or oviparous animal is at greater risk as compared to the offspring of a viviparous animal, which gives birth to its young ones.